rodolfo-mora/huginn/README-monitoring.md

 3. Verify the datasource configuration in Grafana

 ### No metrics appearing
-1. Check that your Valkyrie application is calling `DetectAnomalies()` regularly
+1. Check that your Huginn application is calling `DetectAnomalies()` regularly
 2. Verify the Prometheus targets page: http://localhost:9190/targets
 3. Check the Prometheus logs: `docker-compose logs prometheus`

 ### Alerts not firing
 1. Check alert rules are loaded: http://localhost:9190/rules
 2. Verify metrics are being collected
-3. Check alert expressions in `valkyrie_alerts.yml`
+3. Check alert expressions in `huginn_alerts.yml`

 ## Stopping the Stack